THashimoto27/exercise3_datamining/Exercises3.md

 per day, or approximately 6.6 percent.
 Also, it means that the more police causes the less crime.

-## 1-3 Why Metro ridership?
-What was captured?
+## 1-3 Why did they have to control for Metro ridership?
+What was that trying to capture?

-According to their talks, they concerned about the possibility that tourist were less likely to visit Washington DC if the High Alert was announced, and what tourist were less likely to visit caused less crime.
+According to their talks, they concerned about the possibility that tourist were less likely to visit Washington D.C. if the High Alert was announced, and what tourist were less likely to visit caused less crime.
 To check this hypothesis, they added a variable of the scaled Metro Ridership into the regression model.

 And then, they found that the coefficient of the High Alert is still negative even if they added its variable.
-Therefore, they concluded that if the same number of tourists, the more police causes the less crime as well as the result 1-2.
+Therefore, they concluded that the number of victims was largely unchanged.
+Thus we will probably misunderstand the effect as it’s tough to establish the causality.

-### 1-4
+### 1-4 Below I am showing you “Table 4” from the researchers’ paper.
+Just focus on the first column of the table.
+Can you describe the model being estimated here?
+What is the conclusion?

-This model is DID model, which control group is other district and treatment group is District 1.
+This model is Difference In Difference model, which control group is other district and treatment group is District 1.

-And, the difference between the High Alert × District One and the High Alert × Other Districts coefficients represents the effect of District 1 on the crime under the setting that controls for all common factors between the districts.
-They found that even after controlling for all such factors and recognizing that our assumption is too strong, we still find that crime decreases in District 1 during high-alert periods by some two crimes per day, or more than 12 percent.
+Firstly, a clustering approach has been used to cluster by district.
+And then, the difference between the High Alert × District One and the High Alert × Other Districts coefficients represents the effect of District 1 on the crime under the setting that controls for all common factors between the districts.
+The most of the increased police attention falls on District 1 because of the presence in that district of the White House, Congress, Supreme Court, and so forth.
+It is revealing to take this argument one step further and assume that all of the increased protection falls on District 1.
+In this case, the difference between the High Alert \# District One and the High Alert \# Other Districts coefficients is a difference- in-difference estimator that controls for all common factors between the districts.
+The difference-in-difference estimator controls for any factors such as weather, tourism, or other events that affect the districts similarly.
+Even after controlling for all such factors and recognizing that our assumption is too strong, we still find that crime decreases in District 1 during high-alert periods by some two crimes per day or more than 12 percent.

 # 2) Tree modeling:dengue cases